 PUBLIC SAFETY: Captiva Island, FL

-The Captiva Island Fire Control District had two mandates for the new station, that it be a building able to blend into the historic district and also be strong enough to withstand the hurricanes.
-The design aesthetic is based on the island’s vernacular style of neighboring buildings - some dating back to the turn of the century.
+The Captiva Island Fire Control District had two mandates for the new station: that it be a building able to blend into the historic district and that it be strong enough to withstand the hurricanes.
+The design aesthetic is based on the island’s vernacular style of neighboring buildings, some dating back to the turn of the century.

-This 9,000 SF, two-story Fire station, completed in June 2015, includes 3 back-in Apparatus Bays with administration offices on the ground floor.
-Above the bays are Living Quarters with bunk rooms that accommodate 6 fire fighters.
-Also included in the new building is a Fitness Room, Day Room, Report Writing and Kitchen with a dining area.
+This 9,000 SF, two-story fire station, completed in June 2015, includes three back-in apparatus bays with administration offices on the ground floor.
+Above the bays are living quarters with bunk rooms that accommodate six fire fighters.
+Also included in the new building is a fitness room, day room, report writing room and kitchen with a dining area.
 The site also houses a generator capable of powering the entire facility.
 Other site features include an underground stormwater and septic tank with lift station.